rayterrill/rayterrill.github.io/_posts/2022-1-24-AzureADCrossDirectoryApp.md

 ![AzureADCrossDirectoryApp]({{ site.url }}/assets/AzureADCrossDirectoryApp_highlevel.png)

 1. Register our application in our Home/"Management" directory (at previous employers, we used "Management" accounts to represent a location containing resources meant for use across other managed accounts/directories).
-We'll set up a Web Redirect to make things simpler for installing into child tenants, as well as generate a secret for our service principal login.
-2. If desired, grant permissions for the service principal in our Home/Management directories to use subscriptions trusted by the Home/Management tenant.
+2. (Optional) If desired, grant permissions for the service principal in our Home/Management directories to use subscriptions trusted by the Home/Management tenant.
 This is use-case dependent.
 3. Install our application into our child directories.
-4. If desired, grant permissions for the service principal in our child directories to use subscriptions trusted by the child tenant(s).
-This is use-case dependent.
+4. Grant permissions for the service principal in our child directories to use subscriptions trusted by the child tenant(s).

 ## Configuration